-The ACT88329 PMIC is an integrated ActiveCiPSTM power management integrated circuit.
+The ACT88327 PMIC is an integrated ActiveCiPSTM power management integrated circuit.
 It powers a wide range of processors, including solid-state drive applications, video processors, FPGA's, wearables, peripherals, and microcontrollers.
-The ACT88329 is optimized for SSD and FPGA applications.
-A similar product, ACT88328, is optimized for video and wearables applications.
-The ACT88329 is highly flexible and can be reconfigured via I2C for multiple applications without the need for PCB changes.
+The ACT88327 is optimized for SSD and FPGA applications.
+It is highly flexible and can be reconfigured via I2C for multiple applications without the need for PCB changes.
 The low external component count and high configurability significantly speeds time to market.
-Examples of configurable options include output voltage, startup time, slew rate, system level sequencing, switching frequency, sleep modes, operating modes etc. ACT88329 is programmed at the factory with a default configuration.
+Examples of configurable options include output voltage, startup time, slew rate, system level sequencing, switching frequency, sleep modes, operating modes etc. ACT88327 is programmed at the factory with a default configuration.
 These settings can be optimized for a specific design through the I2C interface.
-The ACT88329 is available in several default configuration.
-Contact the factory for specific default configurations
+The ACT88327 is available in several default configuration.
+Contact the factory for specific default configurations.

 The core of the device includes three DC/DC step down converters using integrated power FETs, two low-dropout regulators (LDOs).
 Buck1 and LDO1 can be configured as a load switch.
-Buck1 is a peak current mode, fixed frequency DC-DC step down converter that is optimized for output voltage closes to the input voltage.
-Buck1 switches at either 1.125MHz or 2.25MHz, requiring only three small components for operation.
-Buck2 and Buck3 use an asynchronous constant on-time, ACOT, control architecture to optimize the load transient response with smaller output capacitors.
+Each DC/DC regulator switches at either 1.125MHz or 2.25MHz, requiring only three small components for operation.
 The LDOs only require small ceramic capacitors.
-All outputs are highly configurable via the l2C interface.
+All are highly configurable via the I2C interface.

-The ACT88329 PMIC is available in a 2.18 x 2.58 mm 30 ball WLCSP package.
+The ACT88327 PMIC is available in a 2.18 x 2.581 mm 30 ball WLCSP package.